 Both programs prepare professionals with expertise in related fields (for example, occupational therapy, social work, gerontology, rehabilitation, special education in visual impairment, O&M, et cetera) to provide comprehensive vision rehabilitation therapy services (adaptive activities of daily living/independent living skills) to blind or visually impaired individuals across the lifespan, specifically adults/older adults by providing the course work and supervised field experiences required for Vision Rehabilitation Therapist certification by the Academy for Certification of Vision Rehabilitation and Education Professionals (ACVREP).

 Both the Master of Science degree and certificate programs in Vision Rehabilitation Therapy require didactic coursework in addition to supervisory field practice and a full-time off-campus internship.

-The College of Education and Rehabilitation offers part-time VRT master’s degree and certificate programs online, with on-campus attendance required during a single, intensive, ten-week Summer Institute for all methodology and hands-on coursework.
+The College of Education and Rehabilitation offers part-time VRT master’s degree and certificate programs online, with on-campus attendance required during a single, intensive, eight-week Summer Institute for all methodology and hands-on coursework.